The Friendship Force of the Sunshine Coast

 - Ambassadors are encouraged to write letters of introduction at the request of their Journey Co-ordinator before departing and JCs send these letters of introduction from the group to the hosts at an early stage of planning.

-- We all pay an affiliation fee to Friendship Force International to organise and promote the journeys.
+- We all pay an annual affiliation fee to Friendship Force International to organise and promote the journeys.

 - All Ambassadors pay a fee per Ambassador for each phase of a journey and this is forwarded to Friendship Force International.
 In addition there is a cost per person to cover costs of the hosting club’s program of group activities which have been agreed prior to the Journey.
 Add-ons (events, or activities, equipment hire, etc.) requested by individual ambassadors incur additional expense.